Iamoluberry/Iamoluberry/README.md

 👀 Passionate about web development, I'm on a journey to master the art of crafting interactive and engaging user interfaces.

-🌱 Currently, I'm honing my skills in HTML, CSS, Bootstrap, JavaScript, Angular, React, and Laravel eager to delve deeper into the world of web technologies.
+🌱 Equipped with skills in HTML, CSS, Bootstrap, JavaScript, Angular, React, and Laravel.

 ## Skills